You can watch our tutorial or you can go through our documentation about using variables :

 time : 11:34:33

-You can concatenate string variables with each other and with text.
+You can concatenate variables in string format with each other and with text.

 For example, if you create a variable $day, and you give it the value $var (date)_$var (time), its literal value will be 8/9/2019_11: 34: 33

-Regular expressions are used to split variables of other types to generate variables that correspond to subgroups of characters.
+Regular expressions are used to split strings to generate variables that correspond to subgroups of characters

 The regular expressions management menu asks you for a model that must match to your original value.